 The situation: Your child’s language arts teacher says, “I can’t accept this draft.
 It’s a mess and practically illegible.”

-Your child can say to the teacher: “I know how to write the five-paragraph essay.
+Your child can say to the teacher: “I know how to write a five-paragraph essay.
 But I’m having a hard time with handwriting.
-Do you have any thoughts on how I can show you my ideas without using handwriting?
+Are there ways I can show you my ideas without using handwriting?
 For example, could I type it or use a text-to-speech program?”

 2. “Can I get a copy of the teacher’s notes?”

 The situation: Your child couldn’t write fast enough to keep up with the teacher’s lecture.

 Your child can say to the teacher: “It takes me a long time to write neatly, so it’s hard to take good notes.
 I don’t want to miss important things you say.
 Could I make a copy of your notes?”

 Your child can say to you or the IEP team: “Can we add something to my learning plan that says I can get a copy of the teacher’s notes?
 Or that it’s OK to record the class?”

 The situation: Your child struggled to get thoughts organized and written on the essay test.